 Dental Implants and How They Work

 Dental implants are widely becoming the benchmark standard for tooth replacement in today's leading dental technology.
-The main benefits are that implants address the problems associated with missing teeth and have excellent durability and longevity.
+The primary benefits are that implants address the issues associated with missing teeth and typically offer excellent durability and longevity.

 If you're interested in replacing missing teeth, it's essential to understand how a dental implant works.
 So first, we divide its structure into three distinct parts: